giuseppebrb/Android-w-Arudino-Servo-controller-using-gyroscope-through-bluetooth/README.md

-# Android (w/ Arudino) - Servo controller using gyroscope through bluetooth
+# Android (w/ Arduino) - Servo controller using gyroscope through bluetooth

 With this app, which connects itself to Arduino by bluetooth, you can control a servo motor using gyroscope.
 While user rotate phone on y axis* servo changes its position.